This post contains affiliate links. See our disclosure policy here.

 Coconut Milk: This is a thin, milky liquid made extracted from the pulp of coconuts.
 We used So Delicious Dairy Free Coconut Milk because it has a smooth texture and light taste.

-Coconut Liqueur: This is a liqueur made with coconut flakes, sugar, milk, and a neutral grain spirit.
-We went with Dorda Coconut Liqueur its sweet and bright flavor and silky texture.
-For a mocktail version of this drink, try Escape Liqueurs Non-Alcoholic Caribbean Coconut Liqueur in place of the other coconut liqueur.
+Coconut Liqueur: This is a liqueur made with coconut flakes, sugar, milk, and alcohol.
+We used Dorda Coconut Liqueur because it has a sweet, bright flavor and a silky texture.
+For a mocktail version of this drink, try Escape Liqueurs Non-Alcoholic Caribbean Coconut Liqueur in place of the coconut liqueur.

-White Crème De Cacao: This is a type of spirit made with white chocolate, vanilla, sugar, and alcohol.
-We used DeKuyper White Crème De Cacao because it has a delightful dark cocoa flavor and is affordable.
-For a mocktail version of this drink, try Monin Non-Alcoholic White Chocolate Syrup in place of the liqueur.
+White Crème De Cacao: This is a liqueur made with white chocolate, vanilla, sugar, and alcohol.
+We used DeKuyper Crème De Cacao White because it has a delightful white chocolate flavor and is affordable.
+For a mocktail version of this drink, try Monin Premium White Chocolate Syrup in place of the white chocolate liqueur.

 Lime Juice: This is the liquid juice of a lime.
 We used freshly squeezed lime juice.